 What do you hope to accomplish with the AFI Military Spouse of the Year®

-I am incredibly humbled and blessed to be nominated!
-I would be so thrilled and honored to hold this title because I have seen what it can do for your platform.
-The support of the AFI/MSOY community is tremendous and I would love to be a part of a family of amazing military spouses.
-However, whether I am awarded this title or not makes no difference on the work I will continue to do for the military community.
-Spouse Connexion began as a passion project and ultimately I would like to add paid contributing writers, giving flexible employment to spouses.
-I'd also like to add a quarterly printed version and podcast.
-A specific program to grow is a certification program for military spouses to go beyond the base and be well integrated into their local civilian community, bridging the military/community divide.
-Thank you to AFI for giving us this platform.
-My greatest joy has been giving back to the military and surrounding community and I hope to continue to do it for many years to come.
+Firstly, let me say how incredibly humbled and blessed I am to be nominated!
+I just love this community!
+I would be thrilled and honored to hold this title as I would love to be a part of the sisterhood/brotherhood of amazing military spouses.
+However, whether I am awarded this title or not makes no difference on the work I will continue to do for the community.
+If given this title, I would like to grow Spouse Connexion and see Connection and Community Impact grow in our community.
+It is also my desire to use this initiative to bridge the military/community divide by providing military spouses with community resources and have a community advocate and certification program in each community for military spouses to go beyond the base and be well integrated into their local civilian community.
+Thank you to Armed Forces Insurance for giving us this avenue and for the opportunity to spread my passion.
+My greatest joy has been giving back to this community that has given so much to me.

 Sonia is consistently selflessly serving our military and local community year after year.
 When I first met Sonia years ago, she was leading our FRG.
 Since that time she launched the Spouse Connexion an online media platform that helps military spouses connect.
 Her larger goal has always been helping military families connect to their local communities and get beyond the base.
 She is very active working with Hiring our Hero's as a military spouse program manager, The JBLM Chapter Lead for the Rosie Network, Blue Star Families Volunteer, Giving Tuesday Military ambassador, city volunteer, and newly appointed city councilwoman in a predominately military town.
 She also was featured as an author in an anthology called 'Brave Women, Strong Faith' with other military connected authors.